Lockheed Model 12 Electra Junior: Notable appearances in media

 A Lockheed 12 appeared as the French airliner in the climactic final scene from the 1942 film Casablanca.
 (The aircraft carries the Air France seahorse logo, although Air France did not actually operate the type 12A).
-A "cut-out" stood in for a real Lockheed 12 in many shots.
-No real aircraft appeared in the movie.
-Half and quarter scale models were used instead.
+A forced-perspective background "cut-out" stood in for a real Lockheed 12 in several shots.
+Due to then-recent war-time flight restrictions, no real aircraft appeared flying in the movie.
+Several close-ups of an actual Electra on the ground with engines running were inter-cut with half and quarter scale models.

 Lockheed 12s have also appeared in movies as stand-ins for the Electra 10E used by Amelia Earhart in her round-the-world flight attempt.
 Two played this role in the NBC 1976 TV miniseries Amelia Earhart, and another did so in the 2009 movie Amelia.